Reconstructing Kernel-based Machine Learning Force Fields with Super-linear Convergence: Experimental results

 \subsection{Preconditioned spectrum}

-For iterative solvers, a fast convergence is directly connected to a low condition number of the kernel matrix.
-We therefore begin our analysis by looking at the spectrum of the preconditioned system $P^{-1} K_{\lambda}$.
-In \Cref{fig:eigvals} we show the 150 dominant eigenvalues for aspirin for various numbers of inducing columns $k$.
-As expected from our theoretical considerations, SVD preconditioning is the most effective approach to build a preconditioner, leading to the smallest condition number as compared to all other preconditioner variants in this work.
-It is worth noting, that superiority of the optimal SVD preconditioner does not surmounted one order of magnitude, independently of the number of inducing columns.
+We begin by analyzing the eigenvalue spectrum of the preconditioned kernel matrix $P^{-1} K_{\lambda}$, since the convergence rate of the iterative solver is directly connected to its condition number~\cite{van1986rate,axelsson2000sublinear,beckermann2001superlinear}. \Cref{fig:eigvals} shows the 150 dominant eigenvalues for aspirin for various numbers of inducing columns $k$.
+As expected from our theoretical considerations, SVD preconditioning is the most effective approach, leading to the smallest condition number, as compared to all Nyström-type preconditioning approaches considered in this work.
+It is worth noting, that the optimal SVD preconditioner is never exceedingly better in this test (below one order of magnitude), independently of the number of inducing columns.

-For small numbers of inducing columns, the incomplete Cholesky shows significantly better performance than any of the two column sampling approaches.
-The incomplete Cholesky decomposition projects out columns through the Schur complement and is therefore able to construct a subspace with approximately orthogonal inducing columns.
-These inducing columns are therefore more expressive for the eigenvectors revealed by the SVD, than the possibly correlated (less balanced) set of inducing columns returned by the random or leverage score sampling approach.
-In contrast to SVD, the inducing columns selected by the incomplete Cholesky decomposition are however not guaranteed to match the most important eigendirections, which makes it less effective, yet cheaper to construct.
+For small numbers of inducing columns, the incomplete Cholesky preconditioner shows a significantly better performance, compared to the two more basic probabilistic column sampling approaches.
+The incomplete Cholesky decomposition removes the contributions of already sampled columns via the Schur complement and is therefore able to construct a more representative approximation of the spectrum using the same number of inducing columns.
+In contrast, the inducing columns returned by the random or leverage score sampling approaches are potentially correlated, which can limit their effectiveness.
+As expected, the inducing columns generated by the incomplete Cholesky decomposition are not guaranteed to match the most important eigendirections, which makes it less effective than a SVD, yet cheaper to construct.